-Parks Canada is excited to be collaborating with Science World in the delivery of our urban outreach program in Vancouver.
-Throughout the summer visitors to Science World at TELUS World of Science enjoy engaging stage shows, programs and activities that bring the stories of Canada’s national parks, historic sites and marine conservation areas to the people of Vancouver.
+Parks Canada is excited to collaborate with Science World in the delivery of our urban outreach program in Vancouver.
+Throughout the summer, visitors to Science World at TELUS World of Science enjoy engaging stage shows, programs and activities that bring the stories of Canada’s national parks, historic sites and marine conservation areas to the people of Vancouver.

 Shaw Centre for the Salish Sea

-The Shaw Centre for the Salish Sea is a unique science and cultural centre perfectly situated on the traditional lands of the WSANEC Nations of the Coast Salish Indigenous Peoples on the oceanfront in Sidney, BC.
+The Shaw Centre for the Salish Sea is a unique science and cultural centre perfectly situated on the traditional lands of the WSÁNEĆ Nations of the Coast Salish Indigenous Peoples on the oceanfront in Sidney, BC.
 The Centre is a vital Canadian not-for-profit and community-based organization with a vision for a healthy and sustainable Salish Sea Bioregion and a mission to create experiences that engage people to learn about, explore and conserve the Salish Sea – its wildlife, waters, land, culture, and people.
-Open year-round, the Centre offers an incredible opportunity for the public to experience over 160 marine species (including a Giant Pacific Octopus) and Coast Salish indigenous culture through live natural aquaria habitats; daily public and school programs; interpretive exhibits (including Coast Salish art and a rare orca skeleton); and the Salish Sea Store.
+Open year-round, the Centre offers an incredible opportunity for the public to experience Coast Salish indigenous culture and over 160 marine species (including a Giant Pacific Octopus) through live natural aquaria habitats; daily public and school programs; interpretive exhibits (including Coast Salish art and a rare orca skeleton); and the Salish Sea Store.

 Parks Canada is embarking on an exciting collaboration with the Shaw Centre for the Salish Sea in the delivery of our Parks Canada Education Program at the Centre.
 Throughout the summer, visitors to the Centre will enjoy engaging education programs, delivered by Parks Canada employees, and showcasing the natural and cultural features of Gulf Islands National Park Reserve, and other Parks Canada places.